coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

         * `namespace` - a reference to a namespace to deploy to
         * `ref` - git ref to deploy (commit sha or branch name (usually `master`))
             * for deployments to a production namespace, always use a git commit hash
+        * `promotion` - a section to indicate promotion behavior/validations
+            * `publish` - a list of channels to publish the success of the deployment
+            * `subscribe` - before deploying, validate that the current commit sha has been successfully deployed and published to the specified channels
         * `parameters` - (optional) parameters for `oc process` to be used when deploying to the current namespace
         * `upstream` - (optional) name of Jenkins job to build after.
             * use this option in the case a docker image should be built before deployment